Kielce pogrom: Trials

-Between 9 and 11 July 1946, twelve civilians (one of them apparently mentally challenged) were arrested by MBP officers as perpetrators of the pogrom.
-The accused were tried by the Supreme Military Court in a joint show trial.
-Nine were sentenced to death and executed the following day by firing squad on the orders of Polish Communist leader Bolesław Bierut.
-The remaining three received prison terms ranging from seven years to life.
-According to author Krzysztof Kąkolewski (Umarły cmentarz), the twelve had been picked up from the watching crowd by the secret police.
+Between 9 and 11 July 1946, twelve civilians were tried by the Supreme Military Court for participating in the pogrom.
+Nine were sentenced to death and executed the following day by firing squad on the orders of Bolesław Bierut.
+The remaining three received prison terms of 7 years, 10 years, and life.
+Overall, 10 trials were held, resulting in 39 convictions.
+The trials of militiamen and UB officers suspected of participating in the riots took place in September and October.
+As a result, several defendants were sentenced to prison and several were demoted.
+On 18 November, 15 civilian were tried, of which nine were found guilty.
+One was sentenced to life in prison, while the others received prison terms ranging from two to 15 years.
+On 3 December, 7 more soldiers were tried and received prison terms.
+On 13 December, the trial of the UB commandant in Kielce, Władysław Spychaj-Sobczyński, and two militia commanders, Kuźnicki and Gwiazdowicz, started.
+Of them, only Kuźnicki (who died in 1947) was found guilty and sentenced to one year in prison.

-Aside from Kielce Voivodeship's Civic Militia commandant, Major Wiktor Kuźnicki, who was sentenced to one year for "failing to stop the crowd" (he died in 1947), only one militia officer was punished — for the theft of shoes from a dead body.
+Aside from Kielce Voivodeship's Civic Militia commandant, Major Wiktor Kuźnicki, who was sentenced to one year for "failing to stop the crowd", only one high-ranking militia officer was punished—for the theft of shoes from a dead body.
 Mazur's explanation regarding his killing of the Fisz family was accepted.
 Meanwhile, the regional UBP chief, Colonel Władysław Sobczyński, and his men were cleared of any wrongdoing.
 The official reaction to the pogrom was described by Anita J. Prazmowska in Cold War History, Vol. 2, No. 2:

-Nine participants in the pogrom were sentenced to death; three others were given lengthy prison sentences.
-Militiaman, military men and functionaries of the UBP were tried separately and then unexpectedly all, with the exception of Wiktor Kuznicki, Commander of the MO, who was sentenced to one year in prison, were found not guilty of "having taken no action to stop the crowd from committing crimes."
-Clearly, during the period when the first investigations were launched and the trial, a most likely politically motivated decision had been made not to proceed with disciplinary action.
+"Clearly, during the period when the first investigations were launched and the trial, a most likely politically motivated decision had been made not to proceed with disciplinary action.
 This was in spite of very disturbing evidence that emerged during the pre-trial interviews.
 It is entirely feasible that instructions not to punish the MO and UBP commanders had been given because of the politically sensitive nature of the evidence.
-Evidence heard by the military prosecutor revealed major organisational and ideological weaknesses within these two security services.
+Evidence heard by the military prosecutor revealed major organisational and ideological weaknesses within these two security services."

 The neighbour of the Błaszczyk family who had originally suggested to Henryk that he had been kidnapped by Jews was subsequently tried, but acquitted.